Occupational Health and Safety

 1.29

-Cooperating companies and contractors have been included when calculating these figures.
-Totals have been calculated for accidents requiring one or more days of leave.
+These figures include cooperating companies and contractors.
+Totals have been calculated based on accidents requiring one or more days of leave.

 Change in the Severity Rate of Accidents at Work